ESandML/SSL4GIE/README.md

 We allow commerical use of this work, as permitted by the [LICENSE](https://github.com/ESandML/SSL4GIE/blob/main/LICENSE).
 However, where possible, please inform us of this use for the facilitation of our impact case studies.

-Please note however that, when using MoCo v3 or MAE, we use code from the [MoCo v3](https://github.com/facebookresearch/moco-v3) or [MAE](https://github.com/facebookresearch/mae) repositories, which are both released under CC BY-NC 4.0 licenses.
+Please note however that, when using MoCo v3 or MAE, code from the [MoCo v3](https://github.com/facebookresearch/moco-v3) or [MAE](https://github.com/facebookresearch/mae) repositories is used, which are both released under CC BY-NC 4.0 licenses.
 Any results from such runs are therefore covered by a CC BY-NC 4.0 license.
 Additionally, any results from the use of C3VD are covered by a CC BY-NC-SA 4.0 license.

 ## 7. Acknowledgements